 But, no matter what you call it, the condition involves a drop in testosterone production that becomes more dramatic in men over the age of 45.

 It doesn’t matter if you call it “irritable male syndrome” or “low testosterone,” doctors treat age-related testosterone deficiency with testosterone replacement therapy.

-Prescription testosterone replacement therapy for men is available via injection, topical creams or gels, skin patches, subdermal pellets, or ed-pills24.com.
+Prescription testosterone replacement therapy for men is available via injection, topical creams or gels, skin patches, subdermal pellets, or oral medication.
 Most doctors agree that testosterone injections are the safest and most effective form of testosterone therapy.

 Testosterone replacement therapy is only available with a doctor’s prescription.
 You cannot buy testosterone online or anywhere without a doctor’s prescription.
 While any doctor can write you a prescription for testosterone replacement therapy, you should work with a clinic like Woodlands Wellness that specializes in age-management and helping patients to look and feel their best at any age.

 At Woodlands Wellness, we realize that not all men with age-related hormone loss will have the same set of symptoms or the same health and wellness goals.
 We will tailor your program of testosterone therapy to your unique needs and lifestyle to maximize your benefits and optimize your results.

 Our medical director and the entire staff at Woodland Wellness are committed to making sure that all of our clients receive expert care from providers who specialize in regenerative and functional medicine.
 This unique approach identifies and resolves underlying health problems that affect both body and mind.
 Functional medicine boosts overall wellness and addresses cosmetic concerns.